jawaad-ahmad/dev-inf/README.md

 Provision Base Instance
 ================================================================================

-Using the base OVA and the cloud-init seed.iso built as described below, this section provisions a new VDI or deployment server.
+Using the base OVA and the cloud-init seed.iso built as described further below, this section provisions a new VDI or deployment server.

 Begin by importing the OVA and attaching the ISO as its CD-ROM drive: